-We REALLY dislike rejecting claims.
-It leaves our community members sad when they can't get their kit back & it leaves us as bicycle insurers unable to do what we do best.
+We hate rejecting claims.
+It leaves our collective sad when they can't get their kit back & it leaves us unable to do what we do best.
 Thankfully 97% of our claims get accepted, making it highly likely that we pay out.
 Settling claims helps us keep going since we only make money when we settle!

-However, there are instances when we simply cannot ask our cycling community to cover the costs, for example; breaching the policy wording.
+However, there are instances when we simply cannot ask our the collective to cover the costs, for example; breaching the policy wording.
 To unearth the cause of our rejected claims we dug into the stats which revealed one clear and unfortunate winner:

 The reasons behind our rejected claims

 Whilst it rarely happens the majority of our rejected claims are from customers not having a Gold Sold Secure lock.
 This is the minimum that we require from our community when locking their bicycles unattended when out and about.